EtienneCmb/visbrain/docs/sleep.rst

 Scoring table
 ^^^^^^^^^^^^^

 The Scoring panel can be used to manually edit the hypnogram values.
-It contains three columns :
+It contains three columns:

 * **From** : specify where the stage start (*in minutes*)
 * **To** : specify where the stage finish (*in minutes*)